Draught-Proofing Floorboards: A DIY Guide To Insulating Your Home

 - Will need sanding (and possibly staining) to achieve the most attractive finish

-Draughtex is a squashy sausage of foam, that you cut to length then push into gaps using a blunt knife or credit card.
-It comes in 3 thickness options and allows for plenty of movement of the boards, while still maintaining the seal.
-It only comes in one colour ‘shadow’ which is intended to mimic the dark shadows that sit in the seams for floorboards.
+DraughtEx is a squashy, thin strip of foam that you cut to length which can then be easily pushed into the gaps using a blunt knife or credit card.
+It comes in 3 thickness options and allows for plenty of movement of the boards, while still maintaining the seal to prevent cold air coming up though the floor.
+It only comes in one colour ‘shadow’ which is intended to mimic the dark shadows that sit in the seams between boards.

 Pros